Improving the quantification of overshooting shock-capturing oscillations: Numerical examples and discussions

-The WENO7-JS scheme, which uses wider (four-point) sub-stencils, produces more significant numerical overshoots, as shown in Fig. \ref{fig:db6}.
-Moreover, with $\varphi_\text{sq} \in (0.8, 1.0)$, the WENO5-JS scheme does not cause significant overshoot, but the WENO7-JS scheme already produces overshoots that are even larger than the maximum overshoot of the WENO5-JS scheme.
-An important reason causing this phenomenon is that the four-point sub-stencil may at least cross one discontinuity while $\varphi_\text{sq} \in (0.8, 1.0)$.
-On the contrary, the three-point sub-stencils used by the WENO5-JS scheme can tolerate more closely located discontinuities.
-This suggests that the incremental-stencil reconstruction \cite{Wang2018} may be useful for WENO-type schemes, as a smaller sub-stencil is available while shocks are closely located.
-However, a further investigation is beyond the scope of this work.
-Another interesting behavior of the WENO7-JS scheme is that, while $\varphi_\text{sm} \in (1.0, 1.7)$, crossing a single discontinuity (when $\varphi_\text{sq}$ is small) may still lead to significant overshoots, especially when $A$ is large.
-We believe this behavior appears because WENO schemes do not completely discard the oscillatory solutions, and in this scenario the numerically evaluated smoothness of each sub-stencil might be similar, which means that the oscillatory sub-stencil is not properly excluded from the reconstruction.
-The similar behavior has also been shown by Zhao et al. \cite{Zhao2019}, who used a single isolated discontinuity in their numerical tests.
+Then, the WENO-JS7 scheme, which uses wider (four-point) sub-stencils, produces more significant numerical overshoots, as shown in Fig.\ref{fig:db6}.
+Moreover, with $\varphi_\text{sq} \in (0.8, 1.0)$, the WENO-JS5 scheme does not cause significant overshooting oscillations, but the WENO-JS7 scheme already produces overshooting oscillations that are even larger than the maximum overshoot of the WENO-JS5 scheme.
+An important reason causing this phenomenon is that the four-point sub-stencil may at least cross one discontinuity with $\varphi_\text{sq} \in (0.8, 1.0)$, while the three-point sub-stencils used by the WENO-JS5 scheme could tolerate more closely located discontinuities without crossing them. {This behavior suggests that, for instance, the incremental-stencil reconstruction \cite{Wang2018} may be useful for WENO-type schemes, as in that case, at least one smaller but smooth sub-stencil is always available even if discontinuities are closely located.
+However, a detailed discussion is beyond the scope of this work, as the corresponding nonlinear weighting process also needs to be carefully investigated}.
+Another interesting behavior of the WENO-JS7 scheme is that, while $\varphi_\text{sm} \in (1.0, 1.7)$, crossing a single discontinuity (when $\varphi_\text{sq}$ is small) still leads to significant overshooting oscillations, especially when $A$ is large.
+We believe this behavior appears because WENO schemes do not completely discard the oscillatory stencils.
+In this scenario, the numerically evaluated smoothness of each sub-stencil may be similar, and thus the oscillatory sub-stencil is not sufficiently excluded from the final reconstruction.